BranchingBad/BranchingBad/README.md

 * 🌍  I'm in Toronto Ontario, Canada
 * ✉️  You can contact me at [stephen.ancliffe@gmail.com](mailto:stephen.ancliffe@gmail.com)
 * 🧠  I'm learning Python
-* 🤝  I'm open to collaborating on KODI projects
 * ⚡  Currently looking for employment in Canada and South East Asia

 ### Skills